bladh/rts/README.md

 #### Heavy tank

-Pricier, slower, tougher. uses more electricity than light tanks.
+Pricier, slower, tougher, longer range. uses more electricity than light tanks.

+The heavy tank attack will have splash damage and damage nearby units.

 #### Helicopter

 Scouts the battlefield quickly, but has only a light gun.

+Maybe the helicopter may also carry a small amount of infantry, so they could be transported quickly.

 The helicopter is quite energy intensive and a player looking to use helicopters would have to invest in mobile batteries for anything beyond